← Back to Thought Leadership

 DKIM Record Requirements

 DKIM records do not replace the need for SPF and DMARC records.
-Instead, they all are important and work in conjunction with each out to ensure robust email authentication.
+Instead, they all work in conjunction with each other to ensure robust email authentication.

 How DKIM Works